eProcurement PCards: A Partnership with Bank of America

 Violations of PCard policies including use of a PCard for personal or non-University purposes can have serious consequences for Cardholders.
-Cardholders who misuse or fraudulently use a PCard are subject to investigation, disciplinary action, termination of employment, and may also be subject to criminal prosecution.
+Cardholders who misuse or fraudulently use a PCard are subject to investigation, disciplinary action, termination of employment, and may also be subject to criminal prosecution:

-Whenever fraudulent activity is suspected, a Cardholder's PCard will be immediately cancelled and notification issued by the eProcurement Office to the Cardholder, the Cardholder's Supervisor, unit Budget Offices, Financial Affairs, and Internal Audit.
+Whenever fraudulent activity is suspected, a Cardholder's PCard will be immediately canceled and notification issued by the eProcurement Office to the Cardholder, the Cardholder's Supervisor, unit Budget Offices, Financial Affairs, and Internal Audit.
 If validated, fraudulent use of a PCard may result in termination of employment as well as criminal prosecution.

 Financial analyst within the department may periodically pull data from the UA Data Warehouse or Workday to review a period of transactions by:

 - Budgetary Unit